AngeloGianfelice/AI-LAB/README.md

         y = torch.sigmoid(self.linear(x))
         return y
 ```
-Here we have simple Neural Net with only one layer which takes as input the features extracted by the CNN and generate, through the sigmoid function (see above),
+Here we have simple **Neural Network** with only one layer which takes as input the features extracted by the CNN and generate, through the **sigmoid function** (see above),
-a probability(before 0 and 1) that the input features contains grapes.
+a probability(between 0 and 1) that the input features contains grapes.
 After that we have the classic training and testing function:
 ```python
 #training function